 The Palais has been extended twice since its initial construction.
 It is now more than 600 metres long, comprising 34 conference rooms and over 2,800 offices.
 It is here that the United Nations moderates and discusses global issues.

 The Palais des Nations is perhaps Geneva's defining attraction.
 After all, it is its presence that attracts the international crowd and the political atmosphere that permeates every cobblestone in the city.
-It is also the reason why there are hundreds of governmental and non-governmental organizations that operate on a worldwide scale.

 The Palais des Nations is located in the 46-acre Ariana Park.
 Packed with well maintained lawns, trees and borders, Ariana also boasts three nineteenth century villas and a number of monuments.
 They include the tomb of Gustave Revilliod (a Swiss writer and publisher) and a Celestial Sphere (gifted by the Woodrow Wilson Foundation).